yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 );
 ```

-1. First we built the index.js file, it calls the App component: <App />.
+1. Step one, we build the index.js file, it creates a global store and calls the App component: <App />.
-2. Then we built the App.js file, it sets up the routes, and provide the links to the container components.
+2. Step two, we build the App.js file, it sets up the routes, and provide the links to the container components.
+Since App.js is the root component, and every other component is the child component, the state we defined is available to all components.
-3.
+3. Step three, we build the container components.

 ### Set up the Reducers and Action Creator